 The No. 16 seed teams don’t have the strength of schedule or quality wins over top teams, or what the committee considers Quadrant 1 wins.
 But those teams also don’t get the opportunity to schedule major conference teams during the regular season.
 The imbalance from athletic budgets, size, strength and skills of the players is wider overall compared to the major conference players and teams.
 Sixteen seeds are often winners of lower-tier conference tournaments.

 The No. 1 seeds, meanwhile, are the dominant teams who won their conference and are most often from the Power-6 conferences.
-Gonzaga is an outlier as the Bulldogs have been an annual power out of the smaller West Coast Conference.
-They will secure their fourth No. 1 seed in school history for the 2021 NCAA Tournament.
+Gonzaga was an outlier last year as the Bulldogs have been an annual power out of the smaller West Coast Conference.
+They secured their fourth No. 1 seed in school history.
 Gonzaga was also set to be a No. 1 seed in 2020 before the coronavirus pandemic caused the shutdown of that year’s tourney.

 History since 2000